Student Online Participation Guide

 Don’t wait until you’re caught up to start attending the live classes again.
 Start attending the live classes when you can and get caught up later as you’re able.

 What To Bring / Wear

-Some of our classes are practice-oriented (Wednesday Morning Meditation, etc.) and some are theory-oriented (Patañjali’s Yogasūtra, The Application of Yoga, Embodying Ayurveda, etc.).
+Some of our classes are practice-oriented (Yoga for Meditation, etc.) and some are theory-oriented (Patañjali’s Yogasūtra, The Application of Yoga, Embodying Ayurveda, etc.).

 For practice-oriented classes, we recommend wearing comfortable, loose-fitting clothes that allow you to move easily.
 Be in a space where you can be focused, that is free from distractions and where you can move easily in all directions (we often do standing, lying and seated postures).
 Bring a mat if you prefer practicing on a mat, and definitely bring something that will allow you to sit comfortably for 10-20 minutes.
 If a chair is the most comfortable seated position, by all means, sit in a chair!
 If you prefer a block, cushion or bolster, please have one nearby to sit on.

 For theory-oriented classes, be in a space where you can focus with minimal distractions, bring a notebook and something to take notes with.

 We recommend that you plan to be available 5-10 minutes prior to class so that you can ensure all of the technology is working for you

 - Log into the Yoga Well Institute Student Portal

 - Click on the class you’re wanting to attend live